 - Be Airbnb mindful – Airbnb can be a blessing or a curse for the locals depending where you go in Spain.
 In overtouristed places like Barcelona and Malaga, the locals experience being thrown out of their homes, and driven away from the city, as homes are converted to Airbnbs.
 Rental prices rise higher than anyone can afford and even worse, there are no homes available for long-term rental.
 On the other hand, in lesser touristy places like Murcia, it can be positive for the local economy.
 Make sure you do your research.

-If you want to learn more, make sure you read my dedicated post to responsible tourism.
+If you want to learn more, make sure you read my dedicated post on responsible tourism.

 Reflections on where to go on your first time in Spain